 Generating Sales Leads on Instagram For Your Website

 Instagram wasn’t designed to be a lead-generation tool.
 It’s structured to be a place where people can post pictures and share them with friends.

 Despite the fact that Instagram users in 2019 interact with businesses a lot, it’s still important to remember why most people sign up to Instagram in the first place — to be social and discover great connections.

 As such, you need to engage with your audience.
 You can’t go for the sale all the time; it just won’t work.
 Focus on building a deep relationship with your audience by posting content that will resonate with them.
 Get them hooked on your account with positive images that make them feel good.
 Take this example from Warby Parker.
 Where they could have just posted a picture of their well-known sunglasses, they instead made an effort to engage with their followers in a fun way.
 Who doesn’t love a good dad joke (except when they’re from your own dad)?

 Post educational, insightful content where possible, and respond to comments on your posts, too, when it’s not obvious spam.

 A lot of businesses will find that using Instagram solely as a product showcase is tricky.
 After all, not all products are easily represented visually.
 As a result, you have to get a bit creative with what you post.
 But first of all, make sure you’ve fully evaluated whether Instagram is even the right platform for you to focus on, based on what kind of interactions you’re hoping to generate with your content.

-To mix it up, post images and videos that showcase your industry as much as your products.
-Share images about yourself, your employees and your values.
+To mix it up, post images and videos that showcase your industry as much as your products, sort of like Coach does above.
+They have a variety of products showcased in different settings that really sets a tone for their audience.
+You can also share images about yourself, your employees and your values, especially if you’re a small business.
 Give people a behind-the-scenes peek at what goes on at your company.